ids/cluster-builder/docs/kubernetes-iscsi-storage.md

 These same settings will be used to create the corresponding __ISCSI provisioner manifests__ that will bind the provisioner to the __Targetd Storage Appliance__.

-With the __Targetd Storage Appliance configuration__ values in our cluster configuration file we can run the __cluster-builder__ ansible script to configure k8s for iSCSI direct:
+With the __Targetd Storage Appliance configuration__ values in our cluster configuration file we can run the __cluster-builder__ `cluster-deploy` command to deploy your cluster.
+New clusters deployed with the targetd parameters in their `hosts` file will automatically install and configure the `iscsi-provisioner`.

-    ansible-playbook -i clusters/ids/core ansible/centos-iscsi.yml

-__At this stage you must setup your `kubectl` configuration before proceeding - ensure you can connect to your `kubeadm` cluster__
+__You must setup your `kubectl` configuration before proceeding to validate the iscsi installation - ensure you can connect to your `kubeadm` cluster__

-We will then install the iSCSI Provisioner:

-    ./iscsi-secret.sh

-This will create the secret credentials that the iSCSI provisioner will use to connect to the Targetd server.

-    kubectl apply -f iscsi.yml

-This will create the necessary roles, as well as install the __iscsi-provisioner__ deployment and the corresponding storage class.
+To verify:

     kubectl get sc

 Will show the storage class.

-    kubectl get pods
+    kubectl get pods -n kube-system

 Will show the running iscsi-provisioner.
-Check the logs and you should see something like this:
+Check the logs for the pod and you should see something like this:

     time="2018-05-31T23:30:11Z" level=debug msg="start called"
     time="2018-05-31T23:30:11Z" level=debug msg="creating in cluster default kube client config"